Cybercriminals are looking for creative new ways to hold your data hostage. One of the more devious yet ingenious ways is ransomware.

 - Don’t visit websites that host pirated software, cracks, activators or key generators.

-- Be careful of software deals that are too good to be true.
+- Be careful of software deals or services that are too good to be true.

 9. USB drives and portable computers